gryphonshafer/Quizzing-Rule-Book/content/roles_and_responsibilities.md

 - Facilitate a positive, uplifting environment throughout the quiz.
 Quizmasters should speak clearly and be enthusiastic about quizzing.
 To this end, quizzers should be called by name, the score should be announced often (when a scoreboard is not present), and bonuses and quiz-outs should be promptly recognized.

 The Quizmaster must:
+- Identify the question type of each question and begin every question with, “question number_____, question”.
 - Rule immediately upon an obviously correct or incorrect answer if there is no indication from the answer judge to the contrary.
     - When an answer is in question (different than what is on the card), the quizmaster will discuss with the answer judge.
 - During the 30-second answering period use the following prompts: